Florence Ballard

 Florence Glenda Chapman (née Ballard; June 30, 1943 – February 22, 1976) was an American singer and a founding member of the Motown vocal female group the Supremes.
-She sang on 16 top 40 singles with the group, including ten number-one hits.
+She sang on 16 top 40 singles with the group, including nine number-one hits.
 After being removed from the Supremes in 1967, Ballard tried an unsuccessful solo career with ABC Records, before she was dropped from the label at the end of the decade.

-Ballard struggled with alcoholism, depression and poverty for three years.
-She was making an attempt at a musical comeback when she died of a heart attack in February 1976 at the age of 32.
+After struggling with alcoholism, depression and poverty for several years, she was in the midst of a musical comeback when she died of a heart attack in February 1976 at the age of 32.
 Ballard's death was considered by one critic as "one of rock's greatest tragedies".
 Ballard was the first woman posthumously inducted to the Rock and Roll Hall of Fame as a member of the Supremes in 1988.

 Early life

 Florence Glenda Ballard was born in Detroit, Michigan on June 30, 1943 to Lurlee (née Wilson) and Jesse Ballard, as the eighth of 13 children or ninth of 15 children.
 Her siblings were Bertie, Cornell, Jesse, Jr., Gilbert, Geraldine, Barbara, Maxine, Billy, Calvin, Pat, Linda and Roy.
-Her mother was a resident of Rosetta, Mississippi.
+Her mother came from Rosetta, Mississippi.
+Her brother Roy was killed by a drunk driver when he was three, and her mother gave birth to twins who died at 5 months old and a daughter who died in infancy.
 Her father was born Jesse Lambert in Bessemer, Alabama; after his grandmother was shot and killed, he was adopted by the Ballard family.
 Jesse Ballard left his adoptive parents at 13 and soon engaged in an affair with Florence's mother Lurlee, who was only 14, in Rosetta.
 The Ballards moved to Detroit in 1929 as part of the Great Migration.
 Jesse worked at General Motors.
-Her brother Roy was killed by a drunk driver when he was three and her mother gave birth to twins who died at 5 months old and a daughter who died in infancy.
 Jesse, an amateur musician, helped inspire Florence's interest in singing; he taught songs to her, accompanying her on guitar.
-Financial difficulties forced the Ballard family to move to different Detroit neighborhoods; by the time Florence turned 15 they had settled at Detroit's Brewster-Douglass housing projects and the next year Jesse Lambert Ballard died of cancer.
+Financial difficulties forced the Ballard family to move to different Detroit neighborhoods; by the time Florence turned 15 they had settled at the city's Brewster-Douglass housing projects, and the next year Jesse Lambert Ballard died of cancer.